zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	E\_{z}(\phi) \cr
 \end{bmatrix}.
 $$

+The combination of Eqn.
+15.11 and 15.13 is the inverse of the standard transformation matrix from [spherical to Cartesian](https://en.wikipedia.org/wiki/List_of_common_coordinate_transformations#From_spherical_coordinates) coordinates.

 Suppose that the amplitude and the phase of the incident field is known at the plane with a certain \\(z\\)-coordinate (where \\(z\\) is a negative number).
 Then the value of the field at the origin is